-The City of Whitehall maintains approximately 141 lane miles of roads during winter months by placing de-icing liquids, plowing snow and dispensing salt.
+The Service Department maintains approximately 141 lane miles of roads during winter months by placing de-icing liquids, plowing snow and dispensing salt.
 This represents 170 total streets including residential and commercial roads.
 Crews also clear snow from public parking lots and sidewalks on publicly owned property.
 Snow removal operations are scheduled for 24 hour service as crews work shifts in order to make roads safe and passable during winter weather events.
 For each snowfall event it is our goal to have every street cleared within 12 hours after the snow event ends.

 Whitehall's snow removal priorities begin with clearing main roads - such as Broad Street, Hamilton Road and Main Street - and our most highly traveled roadways and streets, also known as arterial roads - such as Yearling Road, Etna Road and Doney Street.
 Emergency travel for fire, emergency medical and police personnel is the highest snow removal priority.
 The second priority is to facilitate traffic moving in and out of the city by clearing collector roads.
 These are typically roadways which carry traffic in and out of residential areas.

 Low volume roadways which consist of courts and other residential streets are cleared last, as they carry the lowest amount of traffic.
 The number of trucks assigned and the plan implemented during any given storm is dependent on the severity of the event.

 Prior to plowing, crews may spread salt and other deicers to help prevent snow and ice from bonding to the pavement.
 During intense storms the spreading of deicers may be discontinued and crews will plow until such time as snowfall stops.